anphsw/jefferson/README.md

 - CRC checks - for now only enforced on `hdr_crc`
 - Extraction of symlinks, directories, files, and device nodes
 - Detection/handling of duplicate inode numbers.
 Occurs if multiple JFFS2 filesystems are found in one file and causes `jefferson` to treat segments as separate filesystems
+- Summary staticstics on used compressors and errors (with verbose flag)

 Usage
 ============